stano45/budget-analyzer/README.md

 # budget-analyzer
-A python script to analyze bank statements, categorize payments, and create a nice looking spreadsheet.
+A python script to analyze bank statements (from DKB), categorize payments, and create a nice looking spreadsheet.